jewelsofthought/neshama/site/posts/parashot/Miketz.md

 But the famine was severe, and after they had finished the rations they had brought from Egypt, their father relented and sent them back down to Egypt.
 "Go again and procure some food for us." (v1-2)

-But Judah reminded him: "The man warned us, ‘You will not see my face unless your brother is with you.’
-If you will let our brother go with us, we will go down and procure food for you; but if you will not let him go, we cannot go down, for that man said to us, ‘Do not let me see your faces unless your brother is with you.'" (v3-5)
+But Judah reminded him: "The man warned us, 'You will not see my face unless your brother is with you.'
+If you will let our brother go with us, we will go down and procure food for you; but if you will not let him go, we cannot go down, for that man said to us, 'Do not let me see your faces unless your brother is with you.'" (v3-5)

 Israel reprimanded them, saying, "Why did you tell the man that you had another brother?
 Did you not know that that could affect me badly?" (v6)

-They explained, “The man kept asking about us and our family, saying, ‘Is your father still living?
-Have you another brother?’
+They explained, "The man kept asking about us and our family, saying, 'Is your father still living?
+Have you another brother?'
 And we answered him accordingly.
-How were we to know that he would say, ‘Bring your brother here’?” (v7)
+How were we to know that he would say, 'Bring your brother here'?" (v7)

 {Note: This is additional information regarding the conversation that Joseph, the Vizier, had with his brothers.
 We are not told of this aspect of the dialogue they had until now.}

 Judah is the sensible one.
 "Send the boy in my care," he argues, "and let us be on our way, that we may live and not die &mdash; you and us and our children.
 I myself will be surety for him; you may hold me responsible: if I do not bring him back to you and set him before you, I shall stand guilty before you forever."
-Then he adds, "For we could have been there and back twice if we had not dawdled.” (v8-11)
+Then he adds, "For we could have been there and back twice if we had not dawdled." (v8-11)

-Israel relents, “If it must be so, do this: take some of the choice products of the land in your baggage, and carry them down as a gift for the man, Take with you double the money, carrying back with you the money that was replaced in the mouths of your bags; perhaps it was a mistake.
+Israel relents, "If it must be so, do this: take some of the choice products of the land in your baggage, and carry them down as a gift for the man, Take with you double the money, carrying back with you the money that was replaced in the mouths of your bags; perhaps it was a mistake.
 Take your brother too; and go back at once to the man.
 And may El Shaddai dispose the man to mercy toward you, that he may release to you your other brother, as well as Benjamin.
-As for me, if I am to be betrayed, I shall have to live with my sorrow.” (v12-14)
+As for me, if I am to be betrayed, I shall have to live with my sorrow." (v12-14)

 **Note**: Israel (not Jacob), like a true leader, once he has relented and made his decision to let them go, then prepares them properly with gifts and the money, accepting the responsibility of his decision, even though it might turn out badly for him.
 Such were the nature of such events in those days.
 You sent your children off for days (perhaps weeks) to procure food for you from a far-off land.
 You would hear nothing from them or about them until they returned, if they returned.{.note}

 They return to Egypt, where they presented themselves to Joseph.
 When Joseph sees Benjamin with them, he says: "Prepare an animal.
 These men will dine with me at noon."
 So they were brought to Joseph's house.
 But the brothers were frightened.
-“It must be,” they thought, “because of the money replaced in our bags the first time that we have been brought inside, as a pretext to attack us and seize us as slaves, with our pack animals.” (v15-18)
+"It must be," they thought, "because of the money replaced in our bags the first time that we have been brought inside, as a pretext to attack us and seize us as slaves, with our pack animals." (v15-18)

 So they approach Joseph's steward, trying to explain to him what had happened.
-“If you please, my lord,” they said, “we came down once before to procure food.
-But when we arrived at the night encampment and opened our bags, there was each one’s money in the mouth of his bag, our money in full.So we have brought it back with us.
+"If you please, my lord," they said, "we came down once before to procure food.
+But when we arrived at the night encampment and opened our bags, there was each one's money in the mouth of his bag, our money in full.So we have brought it back with us.
 And we have brought down with us other money to procure food.
-We do not know who put the money in our bags.”
+We do not know who put the money in our bags."
 (v19-22)

-However, the steward replies: “All is well with you; do not be afraid.
-Your God, the God of your father’s [house], must have put treasure in your bags for you.
-I got your payment.”
+However, the steward replies: "All is well with you; do not be afraid.
+Your God, the God of your father's [house], must have put treasure in your bags for you.
+I got your payment."
 And he brought out Simeon to them. (v23)

 **Note**: This is the second time G-d is acknowledged, but why would the steward refer to their God (the G-d of your father's house)?{.note}